Frequently Asked Questions

 A special needs trust can be the right tool for a person with disabilities who-

 1) has savings, or expects to receive a legal settlement, an insurance payout, an inheritance, or a gift; AND

-2) wants to protect access to public benefits; OR
+2) wants to protect access to and eligibility for public benefits; OR

 3) is unable to manage money.

 A special needs pooled trust (SNPT) can be the right choice for a persons with disabilities where the family-

 1) wants to be sure their disabled loved one has resources and assistance to live after the parents or other family are gone, and that those resources do not jeopardize access to public benefits; AND

 2) does not want to burden siblings or other relatives with the responsibility of administering a trust – managing the finances, complying with the legal rules of a special needs trust and public benefits; OR

 3) has limited assets and may not afford standalone trust set-up costs or satisfy minimum deposit requirements.